Nimr (armored personnel carrier)

-The Nimr (نمر) is a family of all-terrain military armored personnel carrier (APC) vehicles, co-developed with Military Industrial Company and produced by Nimr LLC in the United Arab Emirates.
+The Nimr (نمر) is a family of all-terrain military armored personnel carrier (APC) vehicles, co-developed with Russia's Military Industrial Company and produced by NIMR Automotive LLC in the United Arab Emirates.
 The Nimr is designed specifically for military operations in the harsh desert climates found in the Middle East.

-Development
+Development and design

-The Nimr is a multipurpose vehicle intended to address the requirements for replacement of existing 4×4 light tactical vehicles, primarily in the Middle East and Asia.
+The Nimr is a multipurpose vehicle intended to address the requirements for replacement of existing 4×4 APCs, primarily in the Middle East and Asia.

 Production of the first prototype of Nimr vehicles was conducted by engineers from a subsidiary of GAZ and the first prototype of the vehicles was introduced in 2000.
-Further development was undertaken by Bin Jabr Group which teamed up with Rheinmetall and MBDA to incorporate air defense and anti tank defense mechanisms called NIMRAD and NIMRAT.
-The first Nimr vehicle was unveiled to the public in IDEX 2007.
+Further development was undertaken by Bin Jabr Group, which teamed up with Rheinmetall and MBDA to incorporate air defense and anti-tank defense mechanisms, called NIMRAD and NIMRAT.
+The first Nimr vehicle was unveiled to the public at IDEX 2007.

-In February 2009, Bin Jabr group and Tawazun Holdings set up a joint venture to produce the vehicle which was called Nimr Automotive LLC.
+In February 2009, Bin Jabr Group and Tawazun Holdings set up a joint venture to produce the vehicle which was called Nimr Automotive LLC.

 The production facilities are located in the Tawazun Industrial Park in Abu Dhabi.

 In July 2012, Algeria and the United Arab Emirates signed an agreement for production of the armored vehicle in Algeria for the North African market.

+Combat service

+AJBAN variants have been used in the 2023 and onwards Sudanese civil war with a number reported to have been captured from the Rapid Support Forces.

+Features

+Modular armor: Base protection meets STANAG 4569 Level 1 (resistant to 7.62mm rounds, artillery fragments, and anti-personnel mines).
+Optional add-on armor upgrades protection to Level 3 or 4 for ballistic threats and Level 3a/2b for mining resistance.

+Mobility: Equipped with a double-wishbone independent suspension, central tire inflation system (CTIS), and a top speed exceeding 130 km/h.
+The 6×6 variant has an operational range of 800 km.

+Payload and capacity: The 6×6 APC transports up to 10–12 personnel, with a payload capacity of 1.8 Tonnes.

 Types

+AJBAN Series (4×4 Light Tactical Vehicles)

+The AJBAN Class of 4x4 vehicles provides a multipurpose platform for military requirements at 9,000 kg capacity, from utility vehicles to fully protected patrol vehicles.
+A universal 4x4 chassis is utilized.
+All vehicles in the AJBAN Class can be protected, and specific protected models are included for crew survivability with fully tested and certified cabins.